Robo-Cats Do What Real Pets Can’t for Dementia Patients

 When New York Times journalist Andy Newman visited the Hebrew Home in Riverdale, the Bronx, he witnessed the robots and patients interact like any pet owner would.
 “A 99-year-old woman in a purple sweater stroked an orange-and-white cat.
 It rolled on its back, exposing its belly.
 Another woman, in a red sweater, ran her hand gently down her cat’s back, whispering to it in German.”

-The robo-cats used at the New York senior care facility are made by the toymaker Hasbro, and cost $99.
-The electronic pets come in tabby, white and gray with mittens – beautiful and familiar coats to animal lovers.
+The robo-cats used at the New York senior care facility are made by the toymaker Hasbro, and cost $124.99.
+The electronic pets come in orange tabby, tuxedo, silver with mittens – beautiful and familiar coats to animal lovers.
 The slogan is, “No litterbox.
 Just love,” and the caretakers have found it especially true.
 “For a lot of our residents, it’s a chance to be a caregiver, and to be in an active, empowered role again,” explained Mary Farkas, director of therapeutic activities.
 “A lot of times this disease causes passivity, and we’re always looking for ways to combat that.”

 Love Without the Labor